-At this age, the training should focus on improving basic movements (running/jumping, balancing, to experiences of success and motivate the children to continue their training.
+At this age, the training should focus on improving basic movements (running/jumping, balancing, rolling/turning, rhythm/dancing, throwing/catching) and the children's coordination.

 Due to the lack of motor, physical, and technical abilities, the training should consist of simple, playful games that are easy to implement and understand.